How to Use Hazard Reporting Forms

 - Novel events that occurred during the flight and may have an impact on safety; and

-- Any other occurrences or interactions that may have effect on the ability of pilots to conduct flight operations.
+- Any other occurrences or interactions that may affect the ability of pilots to conduct flight operations.

 8 – Maintenance Report

-As nearly all aviation service providers will interact with aircraft or machinery on some level, Maintenance Reports are an indispensable report for most operations.
-It allows you to gather maintenance specific information like:
+As nearly all aviation service providers will interact with aircraft or machinery on some level, Maintenance Reports are indispensable reports for most operations.
+It allows you to gather-maintenance specific information like: